lbarasti/lbarasti.github.io/content/post/fun_with_crystal.md

 title = "Going faster with Crystal" thumbnail = "images/crystal-symbol.png"
-tags = ["crystal", "ruby", "algorithms"]
+tags = ["crystal", "ruby", "algorithms"] summary = "When it comes to scripting, can we write code in a modern language, without having to worry about performance overhead?"
 +++

 Recently, I have been having some fun with the algorithmic challenges from one of the Algorithms courses on [Coursera](https://www.coursera.org/learn/algorithms-greedy).
 The programming language I like to use for this kind of things is ruby.